 PRO TIP: If you’re looking for a photographer who will give you the most for the least amount of money, I’ll be writing an article for you soon called, “Why You Should Never Hire A Cheap Photographer.”

 2. DON’T EXPECT EXTRA TIME WITHOUT PAYING EXTRA MONEY.

 If your boss asked you to stay two hours late, you’d expect her to pay you for that time, right?
 Photographers are no different.
 If you want them to stay longer, you’ll have to pay more.

 PRO TIP: If you think there is even the slightest chance your photographer will need to stay over, discuss what their “overtime” rate is in advance so you’re prepared.
 In the wedding industry, for example, many photographers require payment for overtime to be made at the time of requesting, so be ready with cash or payment app, just in case.

-3. IF YOUR PHOTOGRAPHER HAS ALREADY PROVIDED YOU WITH A SET DELIVERY TIME FOR YOUR PHOTOS AND THAT TIME HASN’T ARRIVED, DON’T REPEATEDLY ASK THEM “ARE THE IMAGES DONE YET?”
+3. IF YOUR PHOTOGRAPHER HAS ALREADY PROVIDED YOU WITH A SET DELIVERY TIME FOR YOUR PHOTOS AND THAT TIME HASN’T ARRIVED, DON’T EVEN THINK OF ASKING “ARE THE IMAGES DONE YET?”

 You might think your photo session or event was small and shouldn’t take much time to edit, and that might even be true, or you might just be super excited to see the photos, but remember, there are a lot of legitimate reasons your photographer gave you the delivery date and time he did.
 The most likely reason is that your images might not be the only images he’s working on.
 It’s true that sometimes photographers will edit smaller projects first to get them out of the way of bigger projects (I do this myself sometimes), but that’s not always the case, and it’s good to remember that other projects might be ahead of you in line.